devxtushar/devxtushar/Readme.md

-# 🚀 Software Engineer | Full-Stack Developer | Tech Enthusiast
+# 🚀 Software Engineer | Tech Enthusiast

 Hello there! 👋 I'm a passionate **Software Engineer** with over **1.6 years of experience** in building scalable, high-performance applications.
-I specialize in **Full-Stack Development**, focusing on modern **web and mobile technologies** to create user-centric solutions.
+I specialize in **Android and Web Development**, focusing on modern **web and mobile technologies** to create user-centric solutions.

 ---